nextcloud/desktop/doc/navigating.rst

 3. Click 'Next' to continue.

-  A window opens prompting you to select a remote destination folder on the ownCloud server to which you want to synchronize.
+  A window opens prompting you to select a remote destination folder on the ownCloud server to synchronize.

 .. image:: images/folderwizard_remote.png

-4. Select a folder on the ownCloud server to which you want to synchronize your newly added folder.
+4. Select a folder on the ownCloud server to which you want to synchronize your newly added local folder.

 .. note:: A server folder can only be synchronized with a particular client once.
 If you attempt to sync the root directory, you cannot sync with